 Your coolant is leaking

 If your coolant is leaking, it means there are holes, cracks, and breaks in your cooling system that shouldn’t exist.
 You can easily tell if your coolant is leaking if you notice an excessive and unusual drop in the amount of coolant in your vehicle.
-Coolants are colorful fluids, sometimes pink in color, if you observe it around your engine, then there’s a leak somewhere.
+Coolants are colorful fluids, sometimes pink in color.
+If you observe it around your engine, then there’s a leak somewhere.
 A visit to a diesel engine mechanic can fix this problem for you.
+If a diesel engine is overheating, it could be due to a coolant leak, clogged radiator, or a failing water pump, all of which require immediate attention to prevent serious damage.

 Your coolant fluid is contaminated

-Sometimes, the presence of impurities which could be corroded metal parts, rust, and even air bubbles could be the problem.
-The presence of these impurities dilutes the coolant, contaminates it and prevents it from functioning properly.
-Should this be the case, its time to flush out your coolant.
-Coolant fluid flush is recommended for your vehicle regularly.
+Sometimes, the presence of impurities, such as corroded metal parts, rust, and even air bubbles, could be a problem when your diesel engine is overheating.
+The presence of these impurities dilutes the coolant, contaminates it, and prevents it from functioning properly.
+Should this be the case, it’s time to flush out your coolant.
+A coolant fluid flush is recommended for your vehicle regularly.
 Don’t wait for your engine to display symptoms of overheating before you take your vehicle for a fluid flush.

 Your cooling fan is broken

-If your cooling fan ceases to operate, your engine will definitely overheat under as short a time as 10 minutes.
-You absolutely can’t drive your vehicle in this situation.
+If your cooling fan ceases to operate, your engine will overheat under as short a time as 10 minutes.
+A diesel engine is overheating in this situation can lead to severe damage.
+You absolutely can’t drive your vehicle in this condition.
 The problem could be an electrical fault or that your fan is just broken.
 Whatever the case, take your vehicle to a diesel engine mechanic you trust so repairs and replacements are made accordingly.

 Your radiator hose is compromised

-This can take the form of a broken, collapsed or clogged hose.
-Should any of these happen, water will cease to flow properly and you n the right amount, hence overheating is certain.
-A mechanic will recommend replacing the broken/collapsed hose or remove the debris in the hose.
-It only takes a visit to to the mechanic to fix this.
+This can take the form of a broken, collapsed, or clogged hose.
+Should any of these happen, water will cease to flow properly and in the right amount, hence overheating is certain.
+If your diesel engine is overheating, a mechanic will recommend replacing the broken/collapsed hose or removing the debris in the hose.
+It only takes a visit to the mechanic to fix this.

 Your thermostat is faulty